ajgreenwell/Essays/3.quitting-social-media-gave-me-mind-mind-back/README.md

 You have to decide for yourself whether social media has a positive or negative effect on your well-being.
 We all have varying priorities for our time and attention, so I can't possibly claim that it's bad for everyone.
 But is it good for _you_?
 Maybe it's time to find out.

+## Cozy in my pot of boiling water.

-After the thousand-and-first morning of scrolling through YouTube upon waking up, I started to realize what little control I had over my usage of these platforms.
-Sometimes an hour would go by before the covers finally came off, and I'd start my day in a hazy fog of uninspired apathy – my mind already exhausted from processing the overwhelming stimulus it had been jolted awake with.
+After the thousand-and-first morning of scrolling through YouTube upon waking up, I began to realize what little control I had over my usage of these platforms.
+Sometimes an hour would go by before the covers finally came off, and I'd start my day in a hazy fog of apathy – my mind already exhausted from processing the overwhelming stimulus it had been jolted awake with.

 I have no idea how many mornings of mine have actually begun this way, but _many_ would be a laughable understatement.
-I believe millions of people around the world are experiencing a similar phenomenon as they eagerly swipe to the next TikTok, Twitter meme, or Instagram photo on their handheld supercomputers.
+I believe millions of people around the world are experiencing a similar phenomenon as they eagerly swipe to the next TikTok, Twitter meme, or Instagram photo on their smartphones each morning.

 In the past decade since these platforms began their takeover, we've gradually lost control over our attention.
 These companies have captured it for their own benefit, with the average person's social media usage increasing to [more than 2 hours and 27 minutes each day](https://www.statista.com/statistics/433871/daily-social-media-usage-worldwide/).
 Let's assume for the sake of discussion that you fall roughly in line with this average.
 That means you'll spend about 10% of each day on social media, or 15% of your waking hours.
 I wonder: what does this average represent as a percentage of your _free_ time?

 Twenty years from now you will have spent about seven years working, seven more sleeping, and another two on social media.
 That only leaves four years for _all other activities_.
-Like [the fabled frog unknowingly boiling to death amidst a bath of gradually warming water](https://en.wikipedia.org/wiki/Boiling_frog), our society has remained seemingly unaware of these harmful changes to our environment.
+Like [the fabled frog unknowingly boiling to death in a pot of gradually heated water](https://en.wikipedia.org/wiki/Boiling_frog), our society has remained seemingly unaware of these harmful changes to our environment.
 Even those of us who intuitively suspect that social media is a poor use of our time still struggle to change our behavior.
 What gives?

 ## Your brain chemistry has been exploited for profit.